sworrl/pipedreams/CONTRIBUTING.md

 ## 📜 License

-By contributing, you agree your contributions will be licensed under the MIT License.
+By contributing, you agree your contributions will be licensed under the GPL-3.0 License.

 ## 🙏 Questions?